Mohammed Kudus

+A product of the Right to Dream Academy, Kudus began his professional career with Nordsjælland.
+He signed for Ajax in 2020, winning two Eredivisie titles and a KNVB Cup before joining West Ham United in 2023.
+After two seasons at West Ham, he moved to fellow Premier League side Tottenham Hotspur in 2025.

+Kudus represented Ghana at under-17 and under-20 levels.
+He made his debut for the senior team in 2019, and represented the country at the 2022 FIFA World Cup and 2023 Africa Cup of Nations.

 Club career

 Nordsjælland

-Kudus arrived at Danish club Nordsjælland from the Ghanaian Right to Dream Academy, which he joined at the age of 10, in January 2018 together with two teammates, Ibrahim Sadiq and Gideon Mensah.
+In January 2018, Kudus arrived at Danish club Nordsjælland from the Ghanaian Right to Dream Academy together with two teammates, Ibrahim Sadiq and Gideon Mensah.

 Kudus made his official debut for Nordsjælland only three days after his 18th birthday, in a 2–0 defeat against Brøndby IF.
-He played from the first minute as a striker, but was replaced in the half-time.
-With his debut, he became the ninth youngest to make his debut in the history of the club.
+He played from the first minute as a striker, but was replaced at half-time.
+With his debut, Kudus became the ninth youngest player to debut for the club.

 Ajax

-2020–21 season
+2020–22: Adaptation to the Netherlands and injury issues

 On 16 July 2020, Kudus signed for Eredivisie club Ajax for €9 million, on a five-year contract.
 He made his official debut for the club on 20 September in a league match against RKC Waalwijk.
 Head coach Erik ten Hag subsequently called Kudus as a player with "incredible potential".
 He continued his strong performances, scoring one goal and providing three assists in his first three appearances.
-His debut in the UEFA Champions League for the home match against Liverpool on 21 October 2020, however, it was unfortunate.
-Kudus was subbed out after only six minutes, as he suffered a meniscus injury, keeping him out for several months.
-He returned back from injury in January 2021, coming on in the late minute to play 10 minutes in a 2–2 draw against PSV.
+He debuted in the UEFA Champions League for the home match against Liverpool on 21 October 2020, though was substituted out after only six minutes as he suffered a meniscus injury, keeping him out for several months.
+He returned from injury in January 2021, enjoying a 10-minutes in a 2–2 draw against PSV.
 He suffered a setback in his recovery and missed the rest of the matches in January before returning to action in February.
-On 21 February 2021, returned to Ajax’s starting eleven for the first time since October 2020, and scored a goal in the 50th minute of Ajax's 4–0 win over Sparta Rotterdam.
+On 21 February 2021, he returned to Ajax's starting eleven for the first time since October 2020, and scored a goal in the 50th minute of a 4–0 win over Sparta Rotterdam.

-After returning from injury, he played in 13 of Ajax's final 14 league games, as well as 31 minutes of their KNVB Cup semi-final match against Heerenveen as Ajax clinched the domestic double at the end of his first season.
-He won his first career trophy the 2020–21 KNVB Cup with Ajax on 18 April 2021 after a late 91st minute of additional time goal by David Neres.
-At the end of the season, Kudus made 22 appearances in all competitions for Ajax scored four goals and made three assists.
+After his return from injury, Kudus played in 13 of Ajax's final 14 league games, as well as 31 minutes of their KNVB Cup semi-final match against Heerenveen as Ajax clinched the domestic double at the end of his first season.
+He won his first career trophy, the 2020–21 KNVB Cup on 18 April 2021, after David Neres scored in additional time to secure a 2–1 victory over Vitesse.
+At the end of the season, Kudus made 22 appearances in all competitions for Ajax, scoring four goals and registering three assists.